-In “The Way West,” Mona Mansour’s timely black comedy at Labyrinth Theater Company about bankruptcy and the American way, Dierdre O’Connell plays a mother who likes to tell her two grown daughters stories about the West – about how Westerners are different, maybe better, because of their pioneering spirit.
+In “The Way West,” Mona Mansour’s timely black comedy at Labyrinth Theater Company about bankruptcy and the American way, Deirdre O’Connell plays a mother who likes to tell her two grown daughters stories about the West – about how Westerners are different, maybe better, because of their pioneering spirit.
 They faced many great challenges; they were given many new opportunities: “We got new land, new people, new ideas.
 You stake a claim, you find a granite wall, you stick the dynamite in, and boom.
 Maybe there’s gold.”

 Or maybe everything just blows up.
 In many of the stories she tells, the hardy pioneers don’t survive.